eclab/grains/README.md

 Status: Working.
 Maybe at some point I'll figure out how to hack Mozzi to allow real pitch control.

+## Cascade

+A MIDI Player which runs on the GRAINS or on an Arduino (such as the Arduino Nano Every running on the BRAEDBOARD).
+Can play songs of up to about 6000 MIDI notes on the GRAINS, more on other Arduinos.

+Status: Working

 ## Chordal

 A chording oscillator which can cross-fade between sine and either square, saw, or triangle (selectable in code).
 Requires Mozzi.